IndolentSpectre/BluetoothQuizController/README.md

 A button at the client may be used to signal the quizer's desire to answer a question.
 That request is signalled by sending '9' to the server.
 The server takes care of locking-out other quizers.
 Control of the server is via UNIX signals, delivered by the Bash wrapper.
+Security has not been implemented.